okio-ai/nendo/docs/development/index.md

 - There are shared functionalities within each plugin class provided by Nendo Core.
 - These shared functionalities make the implementation of new plugins more effortless for developers.

+**Should a plugin depend on or use other plugins?**

+We highly advocate against having plugins depend on or use other plugins.
+The combining of plugins should exclusively happy by means of chaining "from the outside" of Nendo.
+The reason for this is, that there is a high likelyhood of introducing a dependency conflict if the original project uses say `plugin_a` of a specific version but another plugin, `plugin_b` depends on `plugin_a`, but of another version.

 ## Writing Good Documentation